 Hearing loss – any cause including presbyacusis, glue ear, acoustic neuroma

 Tinnitus is associated with other conditions and drug usage too:

 Head and neck injuries

 Loud noise exposure

-Pulsating tinnitus is associated with acoustic neuromas, vascular abnormalities in the head and neck, anaemia, pregnancy and thyrotoxicosis.
+Pulsating tinnitus is associated with acoustic neuromas, vascular abnormalities and disease in the head and neck, anaemia, pregnancy and thyrotoxicosis.

 What problem does the symptom cause for the patient?

 For the majority, tinnitus is experienced but causes no suffering.
 It’s a noise that is there but that has no impact.
 For a minority, it has dramatic effects and causes sleep disruption, depression and anxiety, frustration, irritability, and poor concentration.
 It can interfere with social and leisure activities, disrupt family relationships and cause fatigue.

 How is it treated?

 While tinnitus cannot be switched off by drugs or therapy, its impact can be significantly lessened through a combination of approaches and the majority of patients do very well.